High Point Panthers baseball

 The High Point Panthers baseball team represents High Point University, which is located in High Point, North Carolina.
 The Panthers are an NCAA Division I college baseball program that competes in the Big South Conference.
 They began competing in Division I in 2000 and joined the Big South Conference the same season.

 The High Point Panthers play all home games on campus at George S. Erath Field.
-Over their 20 seasons in the Big South Conference, they have played in 17 Big South Tournaments, advancing to the finals in 2018 where they fell to top-seed Campbell.
+Over their 24 seasons in the Big South Conference, they have played in 19 Big South Tournaments, advancing to the finals twice and winning once in 2024.

-Since the program's inception in 1933, three Panthers have gone on to play in Major League Baseball: infielder Dick Culler and relief pitchers Cody Allen and Jaime Schultz.
+Since the program's inception in 1933, four Panthers have gone on to play in Major League Baseball: infielder Dick Culler and relief pitchers Cody Allen, Jaime Schultz and Andre Scrubb.